Cybergroup-Research/ignite-docs/docs/deploy-to-aws-lightsail/how-to-deploy-in-aws-lightsail.md

 ---
 id: how-to-deploy-in-aws-lightsail
-title: How to Deploy in AWS LightSail
+title: How to Deploy in AWS Lightsail
-sidebar_label: How To Deploy in AWS LightSail
+sidebar_label: How To Deploy In AWS Lightsail
 ---

-## Deploy application in AWS LightSail
+## Deploy application in AWS Lightsail

 ### Create Instance